About the strip > The 00s

 28 Apr 00

 There was a new reality TV programme called "Big Brother" which quickly became a cult.
-The star of the first series was a stockbroker called "Nasty" Nick Bateman.
+The star of the first series was a stockbroker named "Nasty" Nick Bateman.

 31 Aug 00